deckhouse/sds-local-volume/docs/README.md

 - Maximum storage performance comparable to local disk performance is required (LVM (Thick) mode).
 - Applications need fast access to data on local node disks without network latency.
-- Disk space needs to be used efficiently through on-demand volume allocation (Thin mode).
+- Disk space needs to be used efficiently through on-demand volume allocation (LVM-thin mode).

 The module is not suitable for scenarios that require: